ileana-pr/Hyperfy.how/src/content/docs/guides/contribute.md

 'resources' sidebar will be in order based on the .md/.mdx file name.

-On 'guides' section, need to add to astro.config.mjs.
+On 'guides' and 'brand' sections, need to add to astro.config.mjs.

 ---